MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/table.md

 keyboard:
   tab, arrow keys or Ctl+tab: |
-    Focus visibly moves to the first interactive element in table
+    Focus visibly moves to the first interactive element in the table
 spacebar: |
     Activates on iOS and Android
 enter: |